tasxatzial/2048-game/README.md

   * `newTileFnName`: The function name in [NewTile.js](src/js/gameModel/NewTile.js).
 Specifies how to add new tiles after each move, supporting the addition of multiple tiles.
   * `mergeResultFnName`: The function name in [MergeResult.js](src/js/gameModel/MergeResult.js).
 Specifies the new value of two merged tiles.
   * `mergeScoreFnName`: The function name in [MergeScore.js](src/js/gameModel/MergeScore.js).
 Specifies the extra score from merging two tiles.
   * `mergeConditionFnName`: The function name in [MergeCondition.js](src/js/gameModel/MergeCondition.js).
 Specifies when two tiles can merge.
+The first parameter corresponds to the tile into which the other tile will merge.
   * `gridBooleanFnName`: The function name in [GridBoolean.js](src/js/gameModel/GridBoolean.js).
 Specifies a two dimensional boolean array that represents the rows of the board.
 A value of 1 indicates that the corresponding cell is enabled and can accept tiles, while a value of 0 indicates a disabled cell where tiles cannot occupy or slide through.
 Disabled cells will display as squares with black background and a white border.
+  * `mergeAll`: `true` if want multiple tiles to merge, else `false`.

   **Note**: Do not create a grid with only one row or column, as this will cause overflow issues when the game is won or lost.